yuogawaiic/zotero-mcp/README.md

 ## Configuration

-Add the following to your MCP client configuration file (e.g., `mcp.json` for Claude Desktop or Cursor):
+Add the following to your MCP client configuration file (e.g., `mcp_config.json` for Antigravity, `mcp.json` for Claude Desktop or Cursor):

 ```json
 {